 VμBiome Bank is in development and will be a new biorespository for Vanderbilt to store samples for microbiome work.

-Microbiome Initiative Logo provides a set of downloadable wordmarks in black and white for members to acknowledge and recognize the Vanderbilt Microbiome Initiative in presentations, letters, etc.
+Microbiome Initiative Logo provides a set of downloadable wordmarks in black and white for members to acknowledge and recognize the Vanderbilt Microbiome Initiative in presentations, letters, etc. Click the linked title to access the logos.

 Diet, Body Composition, and Human Metabolism Core provides a resource for scientists who do not have access to personnel with expertise in state-of-the-science methodology for obtaining valid and reliable assessment, intervention, and analyses of dietary intakes, nutritional status, body composition, physical activity, and energy balance.
 The goal is to provide valid, reliable, appropriate and cost effective methods to investigators to facilitate human research and study designs.
 The Vanderbilt Microbiome Initiative and the core are conducting a dietary intervention study of human gut and oral microbiomes.